 Organic ingredients, naturally aged.note

-One of the common Moon myths in Western culture is the saying that it is comprised of "green"note
+One of the common Moon myths in Western culture is the saying that it is made of "green"note

 This can manifest in many ways in fiction, often for laughs

 .
 For example, the moon may be depicted as made of Cartoon Cheese

 (possibly even a shade of green), and it may even be inhabited by moon mice (since mice love cheese

 and all that).

 , this can overlap with Level Ate

 See also The Man in the Moon